johnperry-math/AoC2023/More_Detailed_Comparison.md

          end loop;
 ```
-However, `Jth` does not exist outside the loop's scope, so you still have to update `Travel_Row`, which effectively steps it anyway: you've gained nothing except perhaps some clarity of expression.
-(More on that in a moment.)
+However, `Jth` does not exist outside the loop's scope, so you still have to update `Travel_Row`, which effectively steps it anyway.
-The `exit` keyword is pretty crucial where it is: I first implemented it rather carelessly as a `for ... when ... loop` and spent far too long trying to figure out why that didn't work.
-In the end I reverted to the `while` loop, even though in the `for` loop may be clearer on account of its explicit declaration that the loop _steps_ (`for`) and is thus guaranteed to be finite.
+In the end I reverted to the `while` loop, even though the `for` loop may be clearer on account of its explicit declaration that the loop _steps_ (`for`) and is thus guaranteed to be finite.